tesslinden/budgetbuddy/README.md

 ## To Do

-* Add --config argument to enter configuration setting mode; encode config as json instead of py
+* Rework config: add --config argument to enter configuration setting mode; encode config as json instead of py
 * Write unit tests
-* Change the importing process so that old raw transactions files are ignored
+* Rework importing process so that old raw transactions files are ignored
-* Debug bar plot label positioning (note to self: I heard the adjustText library can do this automatically -- should look into it)
+* Debug bar plot label positioning (adjustText library might be useful)
-* Expand the config.py file to include many parameters that are currently hard-coded elsewhere (e.g. plotting parameters, categories & subcategories)
+* Move more hard-coded parameters to config (e.g. plotting parameters, categories & subcategories)
 * Refactor plotting.py and importing.py which are currently a little bit monstrous
-* Add feature: ability to edit merged transaction files via command line
+* Add ability to edit merged transaction files via command line
-* Add feature: ability to annotate a transaction with a note
+* Add ability to annotate a transaction with a note
 * Use termcolor or similar to print tdfs with alternating row colors for better readability